colab-coop/colab-coop/src/blog/markdown/.unpublished/drupal-update.md

 ---
 title: "Drupal 9 is coming this summer, and we’ve got your back!"
-summary: Drupal 9 is coming this summer, and we’ve got your back!
+summary: Drupal 9 is coming this summer.
+We have an established process for Drupal migrations, including users, documents, images, nodes, workflows, roles, permissions, and redirects.
+We’re ready to help.
 date: 2020-04-16
 authors: [stephanie]
 readfullarticle: drupal-update